Chapter 14.05

 14.05.080 Amendments to the California Fire Code.

-14.05.010 California Building Code adoption by reference.
+14.05.010 California Building Standards Code adoption by reference.

-A. The California Building Code, 2010 Edition, published by the International Code Council, is adopted by reference, including all volumes and appendices listed below.
-These codes are all located in the California Code of Regulations, Title 24.
+A. The California Building Standards Code, 2022 Edition, California Code of Regulations, Title 24, published by the International Code Council, is adopted by reference, including all volumes listed below.
+These codes are hereby adopted and incorporated as fully as if set out at length herein, save and except such portions as are deleted, modified or amended in this chapter.

-Part 1: California Administrative Code
+Part 1: California Administrative Code.

-Part 2.5: California Residential Code
+Part 2.5: California Residential Code, including Division II of Chapter 1.

-Part 3: California Electrical Code
+Part 3: California Electrical Code, including Article 89.

-Part 4: California Mechanical Code
+Part 4: California Mechanical Code, including Division II of Chapter 1.

-Part 5: California Plumbing Code
+Part 5: California Plumbing Code, including Division II of Chapter 1.

-Part 6: California Energy Code
+Part 6: California Energy Code.

-Part 11: California Green Building Standards Code
+Part 11: California Green Building Standards Code.

-Part 12: California Referenced Standards Code
+Part 12: California Referenced Standards Code.

-B. A copy of the California Building Code is on file in the building division for use and examination by the public.
+B. A copy of the California Building Standards Code is on file in the building division for use and examination by the public.
 (Ord.
+958 § 1, 2022; Ord.
+936 § 1, 2019; Ord.
+905 § 1, 2016; Ord.
+877 § 1, 2013; Ord.
 859 § 1, 2011; Ord.
 852 § 1, 2010; Ord.
 843 § 1, 2009; Ord 841 § 1, 2009; Ord.
 826 § 1, 2007; Ord.
 773 § 1, 2003; Ord.
 746 § 1, 2000; Ord.
 722 § 1, 1998; 1991 code § 10-1.1)

-14.05.020 Other codes adopted by reference.
+14.05.020 Other codes adoption by reference.

 14.05.030 Permit fees.

-The permit fees are established by city council resolution, as authorized by Chapter 1, Section 109, of the California Building Code.
+The permit fees are established by city council resolution, as authorized by Chapter 1, section 109 of the California Building Code.
 (Ord.
+958 § 3, 2022; Ord.
+936 § 3, 2019; Ord.
+905 § 3, 2016; Ord.
+877 § 1, 2013; Ord.
 852 § 1, 2010; Ord.
 826 § 1, 2007; Ord.
 773 § 1, 2003; Ord.
 746 § 1, 2000; Ord.
 722 § 1, 1998; 1991 code § 10-1.3)

 14.05.040 Amendments to the California Building Code.

-(Ord.
+Repealed by Ord.
+958. (Ord.
+936 § 4, 2019; Ord.
+905 § 4, 2016; Ord.
+877 § 1, 2013; Ord.
 852 § 1, 2010; Ord.
 826 § 1, 2007; Ord.
 773 § 1, 2003; Ord.
 746 § 1, 2000; Ord.
 722 § 1, 1998; 1991 code § 10-1.4)

 14.05.050 Drainage.